 12) Dead Like Me

-The main character — a young slacker — gets killed in the first 10 minutes by a toilet seat that fell from an abandoned space station.
-She gets recruited as a ‘reaper,’ so her job is to basically separate people’s souls from their bodies prior to their death so that they can transition into the afterlife without the trauma of experiencing their deaths weighing on their eternal souls.
+The main character gets killed in the first 10 minutes by a toilet seat that fell from an abandoned space station.
+Then she gets recruited as a ‘reaper,’ so her job is to basically separate people’s souls from their bodies after their death so that they can transition into the afterlife without the trauma of experiencing their deaths weighing on their eternal souls.